hazems/JsUnitTesting/README.md

 JsUnitTesting
 =============

-Java EE project which utilizes Jasmine as a unit testing framework, and both JsTestDriver and Karma JS as test runners for unit testing the JavaScript part of the application.
+A Java EE project which utilizes Jasmine as a JavaScript unit testing framework, and both JsTestDriver and Karma JS as test runners.